mehak-sachdeva/MGWR_workshop_book/Markdown/Regression-models.md

 ***

-In the equation above, the betas or the measure of processes affecting the patterns are averages across the entire study area!
+In the equation above, the betas or the measures of processes affecting the patterns are averages across the entire study area.
 This would suggest that an increase in living area of a housing unit would affect the house price of the unit by the exact same amount no matter where the unit is located in the city.
 Is that a fair assumption?

-**For instance, would you expect the size of a housing unit to have the same marginal cost in Manhattan as compared to that in Staten Island?**
+**For instance in the map below, would you expect the size of a housing unit to have the same marginal cost in Manhattan as compared to that in Staten Island?**

 <img src="../images/global_regression_estimate.PNG" width="800">